CybersShell/backy/README.md

 ## Features

-- Define lists of commands and run them
+- Allows easy configuration of executable commands

-- Execute commands over SSH
+- Allows for commands to be run on many hosts over SSH

-- More to come.
+- Commands can be grouped in list to run in specific order

+- Notifications on completion and failure

+- Run in cron mode

+- For any command, especially backup commands

 To run a config: